Relativistic Newtonian gravitation: Relativistic Physics

 There the radial velocity is

 whereas the tangential one is the same as in the P-G coordinates.

 Thus the Schwarzschild light cones shrink for decreasing distances down to a pseudo singularity at $R_{S} = 2MG/c^2$.
 In the P-G coordinates, they rotate, without any singularity.
-If one {\it believes} in the validity of the extrapolation of Newtonian dynamics to such extreme (to be discussed later), a physical effect emerges from the SR constraints in EPIFs.
+If one {\it believes} in the validity of the extrapolation of Newtonian dynamics to such extremes (to be discussed later), a physical effect emerges from the SR constraints in EPIFs.

-Indeed, since light can take at most the vertical values $\pm c$, when $|v(r)| > c$ light cannot propagate upwards for positive times.
+Indeed, when $v(r) < - c$ light cannot propagate outwards for positive times.

-This happens at $R_{S}$ where we are in the presence of a black hole.
+This happens below $R_{S}$, where the P-G metric describes a black hole.
 Reversing the sign of time is equivalent to reversing the free fall velocity in the above construction.
-In this case, light cannot propagate inwards (since this time $v(r) -c >0$), for positive times.
-With this choice of the sign of time we are therefore in the presence of a "white hole".
+In this case, light cannot propagate inwards (since this time $v(r) - c >0$), for positive times and the corresponding P-G metric describes a "white hole".

-Notice that the interior dynamics is irrelevant in the sense that for any reasonable assumption about matter distribution (shell, constant density etc.), consistently with our essentially classical treatment of free fall, $|v_{int}| \ge |v_{R_{S}}|$ within $R_{S}$.
+Notice that the result only depends on the free fall velocity (in intrinsic coordinates) exceeding $c$ at some radius, and has therefore nothing to do with any ``interior dynamics'' below such a radius.

 \

 e) {\bf Relativistic Mechanics}

 \